They call it “The Huge One.”

-Library staff collect books, records, CDs, VHS tapes and DVDs for the sale all year – many are donated by patrons or “weeded” from the Library’s collection, and staff put aside antique, signed, or rare books for a special collections table.
+Library staff collects books, records, CDs, VHS tapes and DVDs for the sale all year – many are donated by patrons or “weeded” from the Library’s collection, and staff put aside antique, signed, or rare books for a special collections table.
 Most materials will sell for under $1, with specialty items priced accordingly.

-Revenue from the Big Book Sale – and all book sales – supports the whole Library system.
+Revenue from the Big Book Sale – and all book sales – support the whole Library system.
 Together with other branch revenue like fines and fees, book sale proceeds support systemwide needs like maintenance, training and travel, marketing and professional development.

 Kranz beams as she reflects: “Customers really look forward to this, and it’s so satisfying for us to see people find an item with special meaning for them.
 The Big Sale brings us all joy.”